qzhang503/proteoQ/README.md

 analyses, proteoQ further incorporated the three columns of `prot_mean_raw`, `prot_mean_n` and `prot_mean_z` in protein outputs.
 The first one summarizes the mean `log2FC` before data alignment for individual proteins across selected samples.
-The second and the three compute the corresponding mean `log2FC` after data alignment, with and without scaling normalization, respectively (see also section 4 for column keys).
+The second and the third compute the corresponding mean `log2FC` after data alignment, with and without scaling normalization, respectively (see also section 4 for column keys).
 The corresponding columns summarizing the mean deviation